Can the Sensex really hit 100,000 by 2024?

 For the S&P BSE Sensex

+mark is still far away.
+It will not be easy for the markets

-to each those levels,” explains Chandan Taparia, deivatives and technical analyst at Motilal Oswal
+to each those levels,” explains Chandan Taparia, derivatives and technical analyst at Motilal Oswal Securities.

 “Though I haven’t looked at the markets